spectrocloud/librarium/docs/docs-content/clusters/public-cloud/gcp/create-gcp-gke-cluster.md

 ---
 sidebar_label: "Create and Manage GCP GKE Cluster"
-title: "Create and Manage GKE IaaS Cluster"
+title: "Create and Manage GCP GKE Cluster"
 description: "Learn how to add and manage a GKE cluster deployed to GCP with Palette."
 hide_table_of_contents: false
 sidebar_position: 30
+tags: ["public cloud", "gcp"]
 ---

-# Create and Manage GCP IaaS Cluster

 Palette supports creating and managing Kubernetes clusters using Google Kubernetes Engine (GKE).
 This section guides you to create a Kubernetes cluster that is deployed to GKE and that Palette manages.

-# Prerequisites
+## Prerequisites

 Ensure the following requirements are met before you attempt to deploy a cluster to GCP.